-This is cannibalized from my book: The Divine Decrees(2007, 2013).
+This is cannibalized from my now retired book: The Divine Decrees(2007, 2013).
 This book was mainly about going over Jonathan Edwards book: “The Divine Decrees in General and Election in Particular.”
 I showed how Edward’s was a supralapsarian in the doctrine of God’s decrees broadly, but tried to make a hybrid in the particular points.
 Therefore, Gordon Clark and Vincent Cheung are better at teaching on this topic, for they are consistent to a logical order.
 Thus, this original appendix was the result from studying all three individuals.

 This is an important aspect of Christian ontology and so I wanted to put a basic essay on this topic here.
-The order of God’s decrees is in philosophy jargon, the logic of ontology.
+The order of the God’s decrees is in philosophy jargon, the logic of ontology.
 It is the logical order of how God directly controls all reality.

 Defining the terms:

 With the assumption that most who have an interest in this Biblical doctrine will know the terms supralapsarian and infralapsarian, I shall move on; and if you do not know, these will be explain in context through other terms.
 These terms are loaded terms and so I will prefer not to use them, but I do mention them so that some might have a vague reference point of where I am coming from.
 The lack of this distinction of God’s purpose or goals and historical execution has caused more than a small amount of confusion.
 Let us remedy this.

 When God’s decrees are laid out from Top to bottom or that is, when they are laid out from the perspective of what God chose as His goals first, then we call this the, “Purpose perspective.”
 This is what some know as supralapsarian.